informalsystems/quartz/crates/contracts/core/README.md

-# Quartz CosmWasm (quartz-cw)
+# Quartz CosmWasm (quartz-contract-core)

-Quartz CosmWasm (quartz-cw) is a high-level framework for building attestation-aware smart contracts on CosmWasm.
+Quartz CosmWasm (quartz-contract-core) is a high-level framework for building attestation-aware smart contracts on CosmWasm.
 It provides a robust foundation for developing secure, Intel SGX-based contracts with built-in remote attestation support.

 ## Features